-The JN Legacy scholarship, which is in fifth year, will see one Jamaican student being accepted to study for a one-year master’s degree in a business-related field at the UK-based institution beginning in September 2017.
+The JN Legacy scholarship, which is in sixth year, will see one Jamaican student being accepted to study for a one-year master’s degree in a business-related field at the UK-based institution beginning in September 2018.

 The University of Birmingham and JN Foundation Legacy Scholarship was launched in February 2014 at Kings House by His Excellency, the Most Hon.
 Sir Patrick Allen, Governor-General of Jamaica.

 This scholarship, endorsed by the Governor-General’s “I Believe Initiative” (IBI), provides a unique opportunity for an outstanding Jamaican student to pursue a post-graduate degree.
 One full scholarship will be offered annually, over a three-year period (2014-2016), to Jamaican students who have successfully matriculated to study for a Master of Science Degree at the University of Birmingham’s Business School.

 The University of Birmingham and the Jamaica National Foundation are currently planning the scholarship offer for 2018, which is expected to open early 2018 and close in April/May, with the fifth scholarship awardee announced in July.

 The 2017 scholarship received a total of 35 applications from prospective Jamaican students who successfully matriculated and received conditional offers to the University of Birmingham Business School.
 Miss Chris-Ann Thomas was selected as the inaugural scholarship awardee and is currently pursuing the one year Master’s Degree in International Accounting and Finance at the University of Birmingham.

 Applicants should receive an offer from the University of Birmingham by mid May* during the application year.
 Eligible scholarship candidates will be advised in May and invited to apply for the scholarship.
 The successful applicant will be announced in July.